LLMs Cannot Reliably Identify and Reason About Security Vulnerabilities (Yet?): A Comprehensive Evaluation, Framework, and Benchmarks: Experimental Investigation

 Finally, we investigate the ability of LLMs to identify real-world vulnerable code, by leveraging our CVE dataset (see Table \ref{tab:cves}) using the best prompts listed in Table \ref{tab:prompts-eval}.
 The results are summarized in Tables \ref{tab:start-cve-eval} and \ref{tab:end-cve-eval}.

-\descr{Observations.} Overall, LLMs do not seem to generalize for detecting vulnerabilities in real-world CVEs that are outside their knowledge cut-off date, with all studied LLMs providing incorrect answers for several of our test cases.
+\descr{Observations.} Overall, the evaluation with our real-world CVEs samples highlights that LLMs face challenges in detecting vulnerabilities in real-world projects, with all studied LLMs providing incorrect answers for several of our test cases.
 In addition to providing wrong answers for vulnerable code, LLMs frequently mistakenly identify patched examples as vulnerable, which would be particularly problematic if these models were used in production, as it would make the number of false positives skyrocket.
 We also observe that few-shot prompting does not work in case of real-world scenarios, likely because LLMs fail to extrapolate information from the provided examples (despite being from the same CWEs) and apply it to other software code-bases.
 At the same time, we find that the zero-shot role-oriented prompt `R2' shows relatively better performance for all LLMs , which indicates that grounding LLM's role as `security expert' and providing them explicit guidelines to follow a human-like multi-step vulnerability detection process can improve performance, but is still insufficient for real-world deployment.